EthicalML/awesome-production-machine-learning/README.md

 # Awesome machine learning operations

-* This repository contains a curated list of awesome resources that will help you deploy, monitor, version and scale your machine learning
+* This repository contains a curated list of awesome open source libraries that will help you deploy, monitor, version and scale your machine learning

-# Main Contributors

-* **Alejandro Saucedo** - Github: [AxSauze](https://github.com/axsauze/) - Twitter: [@AxSaucedo](https://twitter.com/AxSaucedo) - Linkedin: [/in/AxSaucedo](https://uk.linkedin.com/in/axsaucedo)

 ## Index